Coronavirus cases in Peru top 15,000, second highest in Latin America

 In Latin America, only Brazil has more cases.

 On March 15, Peru announced it would close its borders and called on citizens to self-quarantine for 15 days with just 71 recorded coronavirus cases.
 The nationwide quarantine has since been extended to April 26.
-Prime Minister Vicente Zeballos said on Sunday that the lockdown would continue for a few more weeks.

 Peru’s government has announced a massive economic stimulus package worth 90 billion soles ($26.41 billion), around 12% of gross domestic product, to support citizens and the key mining sector.